chaitanyakelkar/awesome-reccomendations/README.md

 ### 🔍 Browsers

 - Firefox: opensource privacy based browser (have to make some tweaks to make it more secure)
-- Brave: opensource chromium based browser (has the tweaks out of the box for privacy)
+- Brave: opensource chromium based browser (comes with the tweaks for privacy out of the box)

 ### 🦁 Brave Extensions: